Night of the Grizzly

 So what happened?
 Here is my theory of what took place that cold and stormy night.

-in the past, in search of a favorite bear yet unseen.
-Bears in
+stayed in the past, in search of a favorite bear yet unseen.

-Katmai National Park typically begin to den sometime in October
+Bears in Katmai National Park typically begin to den sometime

-or November and go into hyperpagia in early September, as they
+in October or November and go into hyperpagia in early September,

-try to gain as much weight as possible prior to denning by mass
+as they try to gain as much weight as possible prior to denning

 The berry crop was also reported poor by U.S. Forest Service and U.S. Fish and Wildlife agents.